Domenico-Esposito/craft-fbpixel/README.md

 ## Overview

-This is a plugin that provides default Facebook Pixel functionality for Craft Commerce (CraftCMS).
+This is a plugin that provides default Facebook Pixel functionality for Craft Commerce (CraftCMS) *in the European market*.
 For a full list of events supported visit the [wiki](https://github.com/moment-inc/craft-fbpixel/wiki).

 ## Getting Started